 On the same day, March 5, ACB received information that the company's account had received the money back from the check beneficiary.
 This was a transaction in which the beneficiary transferred money directly to the company's account from another bank, not made by ACB.

-ACB said that immediately after receiving the customer's complaint, the bank promptly reviewed and inspected all records, internal procedures and employees related to the incident to have a basis to respond to the company's complaint in accordance with legal regulations.
+ACB said that immediately after receiving the customer's complaint, the bank promptly reviewed and checked all records, internal procedures and employees related to the incident to have a basis to respond to the company's complaint in accordance with legal regulations.

 Source